Upper Arlington Community Center

 UACF believes in connecting families to our beautiful parks by eliminating financial barriers and enhancing the cultural arts of the community.
 Recreation funds like the Fitzpatrick Family Fund assists children in need with fees, equipment, and training costs, as well as provide scholarship opportunities and upgrade youth sports facilities.

-We’re strong proponents of supporting the arts in our community, such as the UA Community Chorus and the series Music in the Parks.
-Overall, we’ve given more than $140,000 in grants for the cultural arts and parks and recreation.
+We’re strong proponents of supporting the arts in our community and overall, we’ve given more than $140,000 in grants for the cultural arts and parks and recreation.

 UACF has given over $67,000 to UA fire and over $17,000 to the UA Police for safety programs and equipment.
 This money has gone to CPR training for UA firefighters, CPR manikins, smoke detectors, restoration assistance for historical Fire Engine #1, Project ALIVE, and start-up funding for STAY UA.

-In 2007, we made a $3,000 grant to fund new Safety Town buildings, and in 2016, we donated $100 to fund bike helmets for Safety Town.
+Since 2007, we have supported the UA Parks and Recreation's popular Safety town with more than $15,000 in grants.
 In 2017, we raised over $4,000 to fund graphics and new wheels and tires for a new DARE truck.

 Amelita Mirolo Barn